0x194-net/0x194-net.github.io/content/posts/merkury_smart_plug.md

 - **Versatility**
     Smart devices have an operating system of some form such as Linux or an RTOS.
 This means they have a program that instructs the device what to do, and that program is usually modifiable if it can be accessed and written to.
-If I can figure out how to flash my own firmware to these devices, I would then have the ability to write my own code, utilize additional libraries, and perform functions with the device not intended by the end consumer.
+If I can figure out how to flash my own firmware to these devices, I can write my own code, utilize additional libraries, and perform functions with the device not intended by the manufacturer.

 I don't see a reason *not* to at least give it a try.

-So, without further adieu, let us break something.
+So, without further ado, let's break something.

 ---

 &nbsp;

-### The Victim - Choosing the device
+## The Victim - Choosing the device

 The first device I chose to violate is a Merkury Smart Plug.
 These are currently sold near me for around $13 a pair (yay for spare).
 {{< imagelink src=/img/merkury_smart_plug/box.jpg link=/img/merkury_smart_plug/box.jpg position=center caption="https://mygeeni.com/products/merkury-innovations-smart-plug-requires-2-4ghz-wifi" >}}